-I decided to not be a hard core save the planet minimalist and drive to the job do to the snow.
-Well my car had another plan in mind as it would not start.
-I said to my self, what the hell I will just catch the train as I have been doing for some time now.
+I decided to not be a hardcore Save the Planet minimalist and drive to the job due to the snow.
+Well, my car had another plan in mind as it would not start.
+I said to myself, what the hell I will just catch the train as I have been doing for some time now.

 The slushy snow is what made me lean towards driving anyway because walking in slush is never fun.
 But to make it even more annoying there was a constant light rain as the temperature outside rose above freezing.
-This caused rivers of flowing water mixed with ankle deep slush.
+This caused rivers of flowing water mixed with ankle-deep slush.

-I got a voicemail from the project manager of the job I was heading to asking me to let her know if I would be late do to the storm but I had already informed the call center I would be about 15 mins late.
+I got a voicemail from the project manager of the job I was heading to asking me to let her know if I would be late due to the storm but I had already informed the call center I would be about 15 mins late.
 I checked my messages again on the train and was told to join the conference call when I arrived at the site.